haproxy/haproxy/.github/ISSUE_TEMPLATE/Code-Report.md

 ---
-name: Feature Request
+name: Code Report
-about: Suggest a new feature or enhancement for HAProxy.
+about: File a Code Report (for example from coverity or valgrind)
-labels: 'type: feature'
+labels: 'type: code-report'
 ---

 <!--